globus/globus-compute/docs/endpoints.rst

 Starting an endpoint will perform a registration process with funcX.
 The registration process provides funcX with information regarding the endpoint.
-The endpoint establishes three outbound
+The endpoint establishes an outbound connection to RabbitMQ to retrieve tasks, send results, and communicate command information.
-ZeroMQ channels to funcX (on the three ports returned during registration) to retrieve tasks, send results, and communicate command information.
+Note that FuncX RabbitMQ outbound access is to default port 5672 and the endpoint also needs HTTPS 443.

 Once started, the endpoint uses a daemon process to run in the background.